MetaMudraGames/Orbital-judgement-day/SETUP_GUIDE.md

 ## Troubleshooting

 **The game isn't starting properly:**
-- Ensure the ENTIRE `.mudra` file is in the system prompt
+- Ensure the ENTIRE specification file is in the system prompt
 - Check that you're in a fresh conversation
 - Verify your LLM has sufficient context window (100K+ recommended)